Comprehensive Backstroke Racing Camp

 - PULL: It is very important for swimmers to bend their elbow very early in the pull so that they can get an early catch for an immediate and powerful press back into the water.

 - BACKSTROKE STARTS: Getting into the right ready position utilizing the backstroke ledge with a straight back, hips high on the surface of the water, and feet positioned to get maximum power is extremely important to being able to execute a fast and clean backstroke start.
-Tyler and Aly will work with swimmers at this session to achieve a beautiful back arch over the water so that they can have an advantage in every backstroke race!
+John Shebat and Amy Bilquist will work with swimmers at this session to achieve a beautiful back arch over the water so that they can have an advantage in every backstroke race!

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!

-DAY 2 (SUNDAY): BACKSTROKE APPLIED SPEED, TURNS, & FINISHES
+DAY 3 (SUNDAY): BACKSTROKE APPLIED SPEED & RACE STRATEGY EXECUTION

 - TEMPO: Your swimmer’s tempo is how fast or slow they complete each stroke.
 Having a slower tempo allows swimmers to conserve energy by taking fewer strokes, while a faster tempo is more tiring but much faster.
 Changing tempo based on event distance and fatigue level will help your swimmer swim as fast as possible.

-Swimmers and parents are invited to ask Tyler and Aly questions during a Q&A session.
+Swimmers and parents are invited to ask John and Amy questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

-Observe Tyler and Aly swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe John and Amy swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Take a photo with Tyler and Aly, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with John and Amy, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!